 We have derived a substantial portion of our past revenue from sales to a relatively small number of customers.
 As a result, the loss of any significant customer could materially and adversely affect our financial condition and results of operations.
-Sales to our five largest customers represented approximately 38%, 35% and 38% of our net revenue in 2007, 2008 and 2009, respectively.
-We had one customer in 2007, 2008 and 2009 that accounted for 10% or more of our sales.
+Sales to our five largest customers represented approximately 35%, 38% and 41% of our net revenue in 2008, 2009 and 2010, respectively.
+We had one customer in 2008 and 2009 and two customers in 2010 that accounted for 10% or more of our sales.
 The identities of our largest customers and their respective contributions to our net revenue have varied and will likely continue to vary from period to period.

 Sales to our customers may be significantly higher if indirect sales are included with direct sales.
-In 2009, Samsung Electronics was our largest customer and accounted for approximately 17% of our sales.
-Samsung was also our largest customer in 2008, accounting for approximately 10% of our sales.
-We believe a material portion of our sales to other customers are included in products of Samsung Electronics and that such direct and indirect sales to Samsung Electronics amounted to between 19% and 20% of our sales in 2007, between 15% and 17% in 2008 and between 19% and 20% in 2009.
+In 2010, Samsung Electronics ("Samsung") was our largest customer and accounted for approximately 13% of our sales.
+In past years, sales to Samsung may have been significantly higher if indirect sales were included with direct sales.
+In 2010, we do not believe there were indirect sales to Samsung.
+If a material portion of our sales to other customers are included in products of Samsung, our direct plus indirect sales to Samsung may account for between 15% and 17% of our sales in 2008 and 19% and 20% of our sales in 2009.